mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: February 20, 2017

+**Today's Progress**: Re-started Flat Iron's iOS Bootcamp prep

+**Thoughts:** I enjoyed doing the labs.
+As always, the best to learn coding in new language is to code.
+There's always that satisfying feeling in submitting a pull request.
+At this point, between iOS and frontend dev - I'm trying to weigh whether my time and effort is more worth spending in one than the other.

+**Link to work:** [Flatiron School iOS Bootcamp Prep] (https://github.com/mandyreal/swift-funcMultipleArg-lab-swift-intro-000.git)

 ### Day 25: February 18, 2017

 **Today's Progress**: Completed lab on JS hoisting for Flatiron School Bootcamp prep.